 Many people that keep up with the latest trends in personal development find themselves surrounded by fads.
 These fads are often started by a new book, film or web site and then spread like wildfire.
-Some of them work while others are just noise.
+Some of them work while

 Your Words Have Power